techidaily/site-ai-voice-clone/source/_posts/a-detailed-guide-to-making-your-pictures-speak.md

 #### Using Wondershare Virbo Online

-**Step 1:** On the[Wondershare Virbo Online](https://virbo.wondershare.com/app/video-translate/) website, start by signing in with a Google/ Facebook/ Twitter account/ Apple ID or your Wondershare Account.
+**Step 1:** On the [Wondershare Virbo Online](https://virbo.wondershare.com/app/video-translate/) website, start by signing in with a Google/ Facebook/ Twitter account/ Apple ID or your Wondershare Account.
 If you do not have a Wondershare Account, start by creating a new one.

 ![translate video online with virbo](https://images.wondershare.com/virbo/article/2024/04/kapwing-translate-video-1.jpg)